Tkocean/Aurora/README.md

 Using the yacd browser panel

+Optimize log display,you can delete the last saved log by yourself after each start and stop

 Added the function of automatically selecting nodes in specified regions, currently only supports: HK US

 The verbose log function is turned off, and only the log at startup is recorded